aitgon/wopmars/docs/content/wopfile.rst

 -c --cleanup-metadata
     This option is used when there is an error related to the history of WopMars.
 It allows to deleter all ``wom_`` like bases and start a new execution.
 Beware, even if a Tool shouldn't be re-executed, WopMars won't be able to say if it is right or not and then will re-execute every tools.

--l --toolwrapper-log
-    This option will print the logs written by the toolwrapper developper.
-It shouldn't be used by the common user and has been created for debugging purposes.
-This log won't be stored in the log file.